Fact Checked

 Positional Sleep Therapy

-There are several options for positional therapy, including devices you wear around your body.
-If you want to try something less intrusive, you could try the Somnibel positional sleep therapy trainer – a small vibrating device which is worn on the forehead.
+You could consider the Somnibel positional sleep therapy trainer â€“ a small vibrating device worn on the forehead.
 This small medical device gently vibrates when the user sleeps on their back, encouraging them to roll onto their side.

 Oral Appliances